mapbox/osm-compare/docs/new-compare-function.md

 ### Lets make a compare function which detects features with version greater than 25 being deleted in OSM.

 ## Steps
+- [ ] The recommended node version to run osm-compare is `v8.15.0`.
 - [ ] Clone the repository [osm-compare](https://github.com/mapbox/osm-compare)

   `git clone git@github.com:mapbox/osm-compare.git`